RVOFond/swagger_ui_engine_forked/README.md

+# *
+This is a copy of a fork by another developer.
+A currently maintained project was depending on this fork and when the original repo was removed, we needed to resolve the dependency.
+We did so by recovering a local copy of the fork and publishing it here.

 # _Fork note!_

 This is a fork with the goal of deleting the version dependency on rails version lower than 6.0.
 Instead the dependency is the other way around, you will need a higher version than 6.0